With no match this weekend the focus changes to the traditional Feast day fixture on Monday 8th February, kick off is scheduled for 7:30pm

 These days, Cornish Hurling has all but disappeared, although it is still played once a year in St Ives and St Columb Major, near Newquay.

+What happens?
 The feast day falls in February and starts off with the mayor’s civic procession for the blessing at St Ia Well near Porthmeor Beach followed by the start of the boisterous hurling of the silver ball when participants attempt to win the ball off each other around the town.
 Whoever returns the ball to the mayor on the steps of St Ives Guildhall on the stroke of midday receives a silver coin.
 In the afternoon, pennies are proffered from the balcony by town councillors to the waiting children on the Guildhall forecourt.
 Later in the evening a rugby match takes place at St Ives RFC Alexandra Road against a selected opposition.
+Rugby History

 St Ives have played various sides on Feast day including a Cornwall select XV, Devon and Cornwall Police, Cornwall combined services and Cornwall Club XV.
 Traditionally the mayor will commence the match with a kick to the opposition and then the match commences with a scrum to the home side.